 Many types of yogurt contain high amounts of added sugar, especially those labeled as low in fat.
 Excess sugar intake is associated with several health problems, including diabetes and obesity.

 Therefore, it’s important to read food labels and avoid brands that list sugar in the ingredients.

 How to Choose the Best Yoghurt for Your Health

-Plain, unsweetened varieties are best, since they contain minimal ingredients without any added sugar.
+Plain, unsweetened varieties are best since they contain minimal ingredients without any added sugar.

 Full-fat varieties contain more calories, but that doesn’t mean that they’re unhealthy.
 Just make sure to stick with the recommended portion size.

-Yoghurt is rich in nutrients and may boost your health when consumed regularly.
+Yogurt is rich in nutrients and may boost your health when consumed regularly.

 It may help reduce the risk of some diseases, while also benefiting digestive health and weight control.

 More food for thought.
-Watch this fascinating Tedx talk by Dr Robertson, on how your belly controls your brain.
+Watch this fascinating Tedx talk by Dr. Robertson, on how your belly controls your brain.